On-Orbit Servicing-Integrated Maintenance Strategy for Satellite Constellation: Decision-Making Scenarios and Optimization Problem Formulations

+Equation \eqref{eqn: P const 2} ensures that the OOS price is no less than the corresponding service cost.
+Equation \eqref{eqn: P const 3} constrains the provider to choose the price and responsiveness so that the resulting OOS-integrated maintenance strategy remains acceptable to the constellation operator.
+The reference value $\AMC_{\mathrm{ref}}$ may be interpreted as the maintenance cost of a benchmark strategy without OOS, or as a premium-adjusted reference value reflecting the additional complexity and uncertainty introduced by OOS integration.

-Here, the vector of decision variables, $\dec{}$ in Eq. \eqref{eqn: P3 const 4}, is the concatenation of $\dec{\con}$ and $\dec{\oos}$ from $\prob{1}$ and $\prob{2}$, respectively.
-Solving this bi-objective optimization problem yields a family of non-dominated solutions---solutions that are not inferior to any other solution with respect to all objective functions \cite{marler2004survey}---known as the Pareto front \cite{edgeworth1881mathematical, pareto2014manual}.
-To obtain the Pareto front, we employ the non-dominated sorting genetic algorithm II (NSGA-II), a metaheuristic based on the genetic algorithm \cite{deb2002fast}.
+Solving Problem $\mathbf{P}$ yields a family of non-dominated solutions\cite{marler2004survey}, known as the Pareto front \cite{edgeworth1881mathematical, pareto2014manual}.
+In this study, the Pareto front is obtained using the non-dominated sorting genetic algorithm II (NSGA-II), a genetic algorithm-based metaheuristic for multi-objective optimization \cite{deb2002fast}.